ted-ross/transom/input/get-involved.md

 ## Write about it

-We think Qpid is good stuff, and more people need to know about it.
+We think Qpid is good stuff, and more people ought to know about it.
 If you use Qpid to do something cool, tell others about it in a [blog post](@site-url@/resources.html#blogs), news article, or your project's website.
 We really appreciate it.